Geoalert/mapflow-docs-en/source/userguides/reference.rst

       :widths: 1 1 1 1

-Urban Mapping visualization with ArcGIS Online, Carto, and EverGIS online
+Buildings Mapping visualization with ArcGIS Online, Carto, and EverGIS online
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Mapflow Web easily processes imagery and extracts vector objects that can be downloaded in **GeoJSON** format.
 We recommend using GeoJSON since it is a de-facto standard in web mapping.